 Children shall be restricted from viewing age-restricted films classified according to the recommendations of the British Board of Film Classification.
 Hirers should ensure that they have the appropriate copyright licences for film.

-(b) the Management Committee reasonably considering that (i) such hiring will lead to a breach of licensing conditions, if applicable, or other legal or statutory requirements, or (ii) unlawful or unsuitable activities will take place at the premises as a result of this hiring
+(b) the Trustees reasonably considering that (i) such hiring will lead to a breach of licensing conditions, if applicable, or other legal or statutory requirements, or (ii) unlawful or unsuitable activities will take place at the Hall as a result of this hiring,

-(c) the premises becoming unfit for the use intended by the Hirer
+(c) the Hall becoming unfit for the use intended by the Hirer,

-(d) an emergency requiring use of the premises as a shelter for the victims of flooding, snowstorm, fire, explosion or those at risk of these or similar disasters.
+(d) an emergency requiring use of the Hall as a shelter for the victims of flooding, snowstorm, fire, explosion or those at risk of these or similar disasters.

-In any such case the Hirer shall be entitled to a refund of any deposit already paid, but neither the Trustees nor Management Committee shall be liable to the Hirer for any resulting direct or indirect loss, consequential losses or damages whatsoever.
+In any such case the Hirer shall be entitled to a refund of any deposit already paid, but the Trustees are not liable to the Hirer for any resulting direct or indirect loss, consequential losses or damages whatsoever.

 23. End of hire

-The Hirer shall be responsible for leaving the premises and surrounding area in a clean and tidy condition, properly locked and secured unless directed otherwise and any contents temporarily removed from their usual positions properly replaced and shall also be responsible for ensuring that all heaters and lights are turned off before securing the Hall, otherwise the Management Committee shall be at liberty to make an additional charge.
+The Hirer shall be responsible for leaving the Hall and surrounding area in a clean and tidy condition, properly locked and secured unless directed otherwise and any contents temporarily removed from their usual positions properly replaced and shall also be responsible for ensuring that all heaters and lights are turned off before securing the Hall, otherwise the Trustees shall be at liberty to make an additional charge.
 All refuse must be placed in the appropriate recycling container.

 The Hirer shall ensure that the minimum of noise is made on arrival and departure, particularly late at night and early in the morning.
-The Hirer shall, if using sound amplification equipment, make use of any noise limitation device provided at the premises and comply with any other licensing condition for the premises.
+The Hirer shall, if using sound amplification equipment, make use of any noise limitation device provided and comply with any other licensing condition for the Hall.

 25 Stored equipment

-(b) Failure by the Hirer to dispose of any property brought on to the premises for the purposes of the hiring.
-This may result in the Management Committee disposing of any such items by sale or otherwise on such terms and conditions as it thinks fit, and charge the Hirer any costs incurred in storing and selling or otherwise disposing of the same.
+(b) Failure by the Hirer to dispose of any property brought on to the Hall for the purposes of the hiring.
+This may result in the Trustees disposing of any such items by sale or otherwise on such terms and conditions as it thinks fit and charge the Hirer any costs incurred in storing and selling or otherwise disposing of the same.

 26. No alterations

-No alterations or additions may be made to the premises nor may any fixtures be installed or placards, decorations or other articles be attached in any way to any part of the premises without the prior written approval of the Management Committee Secretary.
-Any alteration, fixture or fitting or attachment so approved shall at the discretion of the Management Committee remain in the premises at the end of the hiring.
-It will become the property of the Hall unless removed by the hirer who must make good to the satisfaction of the Hall or, if any damage caused to the premises by such removal.
+No alterations or additions may be made to the Hall, nor may any fixtures be installed or placards, decorations or other articles be attached in any way to any part of the Hall without the prior written approval of the Bookings Secretary.
+Any alteration, fixture or fitting or attachment so approved shall at the discretion of the Trustees remain in the Hall at the end of the hiring.
+It will become the property of the Hall unless removed by the hirer who must make good to the satisfaction of the Hall or, if any damage caused to the Hall by such removal.

 27. No rights

-The Hiring Agreement constitutes permission only to use the premises and confers no tenancy or other right of occupation on the Hirer.
+The Hiring Agreement constitutes permission only to use the Hall and confers no tenancy or other right of occupation on the Hirer.